Tonalá, Jalisco: Municipal presidents

-Geography and environment
+Geography

 The municipality is located in the eastern part of the state.
 With an average altitude of 1.500 meters above sea level, the territory has three kinds of relief: areas of rugged terrain, semi flat and flat areas.
 The main elevations are the Cerro Cúpula de la Reina, and Xólotl, both 1,720 meters above sea level.

+Climate

 The climate is semi dry with the driest months in the winter and spring.
 It is semi-warm without a well-defined winter with about six days a year with temperatures at freezing or below.
 Most of the annual rainfall, 900mm, falls between July and October.
 Dominant winds are from the east.

+Hydrography

 The main river is the Santiago originally called the Cichnahuay, which flows in the west and north of the territory.
 Tributary streams include the Popul, Las Jicamas and Agua Amarilla, all located in the east of the municipality.
 There are also dams called La Rusia, De Sermeño and El Ocotillo, with the Colimilla on the Santiago River itself.
 The Santiago River carves one of the main natural attractions of the municipality, the Colimilla Ravine.
 The municipal has also been known for thermal springs, said to have curative powers, since the colonial period.
 The main thermal spring today are those of Agua Caliente.

+Flora and fauna

 The municipality contains 420 hectares of forest that contains mostly huizache, mesquite, holm oak and oak.
 Most of the vegetation is deciduous, with leaves falling during the dry season and scrub plants.

 Wildlife is mostly limited to the ravines and include various rodents, skunks, deer, wildcats, armadillos, opossums and various bird species.